movementlabsxyz/movement-ecosystem/README.md

     }
 }
 ```

-- logo and banner image addition to /logo and /banner.
+- logo, banner and hero image addition to /logo, /banner and /hero.
 The images should be named after the project's slug and have a .png extension.
+Logo is shown on the project's card and page, banner is shown on the project's card and hero is shown on the project page.

 Object key is the name of the project formatted and cased according to how it should be displayed across the website and the value is an object with the following properties (? indicates optional):

-- description: A brief description of the project
+- description: A brief description of the project.
+Shown on the project's card and page.
+- content: A more detailed description of the project.
+Shown on the project's page.
 - url: The website of the project
 - github?: The github repository of the project
 - discord?: The discord server of the project